 Recreation and Parks Operations

 The City of Greenville Recreation and Parks Department will continue to follow the guidelines provided by state and local health officials to help staff determine the status of indoor public facilities, departmental programs and events.
-Staff will continue to provide updates as decisions are made.
 Here are the latest updates:

 - No building rentals allowed until further notice.